 Page Animations and Transitions offer a selection of nine different “in” and “out” page transitions.
 You can also set duration times for transitions.

 Add animations to any text on your site with Easy Textillate.
-The plugin includes the textillate.js, animate.css and lettering.js libraries to provide for all sorts of excellent effects for your typography.
+The plugin includes the textillate.js, animate.css and lettering.js libraries to provide all sorts of excellent effects for your typography.
 Generate Shortcodes with the animation styles you want, place them into your content and watch them go!

 Use Ultimate Hover Effects to add some life to your image captions.
 Select an image from the WordPress Media Library and set up the hover effects you want to use.
 Then it’s just a matter of embedding it into a post or page.
 A Shortcode generator is also included.